-Some patients have mild droopiness that may be treated just with breast implants alone; however, many patients have droopiness that requires a more comprehensive approach.
-The components of breast ptosis (droopiness) include a low position of the nipple and generally some sagging of the breast tissue.
-There are multiple causes for these symptoms.
-Sometimes a patient will have droopiness for genetic reasons.
-Often it can be related to weight gain followed by weight loss.
-The most common reason is related to pregnancy changes, where the breasts get larger during pregnancy and then shrink down afterward.
-Often the skin will not shrink to the previous size, and many patients complain about their breasts having lost volume and “deflated” after having children.
+Some individuals may have mild droopiness in their breast appearance that can be treated with breast implants alone; however, most patients experience breast ptosis (sag) that requires a more comprehensive approach.
+The components of breast ptosis include a low positioning of the nipple and some sagging of the breast tissue.
+While certain women experience breast droop for genetic reasons, the loss of defined breast contours can also develop as a result of weight gain followed by weight loss.
+The most common reason for breast sag is related to aesthetic changes caused by pregnancy, which involve the breasts getting larger and subsequently shrinking.
+The skin often doesn’t contract to the breasts’ new shape, causing concern for many patients who experience volume loss and a “deflated” breast appearance after having children.

-After surgery, at first you might think your breasts are too high and too tight.
-It takes several weeks for them to settle and appear more natural-looking.
-Dr. Durst will recommend what type of bra to wear long term.
-Soreness associated with the surgery is mild to moderate and can be easily controlled by medications, which Dr Durst will prescribe.
+After surgery, many patients initially think their breasts are too high and too tight.
+It takes several weeks for the breasts to settle and appear more natural-looking.
+Dr. Durst will recommend what type of bra to wear in the long term.
+Soreness associated with the surgery is mild to moderate and can be easily controlled by medications, which Dr. Durst will prescribe.
 Most patients take about a week off of work.

-The results with breast lift typically are very, very dramatic in most patients.
-It is important to realize that the procedure specifically addresses the breast shape.
-There are some things that simply cannot be accomplished with just an implant, and so Dr. Durst will recommend the specific breast lift that will offer the best results possible.
-Pictures are taken at two months and again a year after surgery.
+The results with breast lift are usually very, very dramatic in most patients.
+Pictures are taken at two months and again one year after surgery.
 Dr. Durst will recommend that you follow up with him over the years.